tonysneed/SoftwareArchitect.AspNet5/README.md

-# SoftwareArchitect.AspNet5
+# Cross-Platform ASP.NET 5 for the Cloud

-Presentation for Software Architect 2015 in London: Cross-Platform ASP.NET 5 for the Cloud
+Slides and code for my presentation on developing cross-platform web apps with ASP.NET 5 and deploying them to the Cloud.